Rear-End Collisions, Injuries, and What to Do Next

 Turn to the Car Accident Attorneys at the Law Offices of James Scott Farrin

 We’ve seen our share of rear-end collision victims and injuries.
 We know the law, and we know what you’re facing.
 Let us help you.
 Our team of attorneys can shoulder the burden of your case so you can focus on your health and family.
-For a free case evaluation, call us at 1-866-900-7078, contact us online, or chat with us right now.
+For a free case evaluation, call us at 1-866-900-7078, contact us online, chat or text with us right now.
 Tell them you mean business!